ineffectivecoder/LDAPtickler/README.md

 - Prompt for user password rather than store in code and read in environment variable containing creds
 - Support ldaps and ldap
 - Support different bind types, Simple Bind, GSSAPI, and SASL
+- Supporting dumping the entire database
+- Potentially support BloodHound(Need to look into this more)